baronet2/Geography-of-Innovation-Data/README.md

 Instructions on using these are included in the code.
 You may need to install certain libraries using `pip` or `conda` for the Python files.

+## Tools Included

+This repository currently includes tools for the following data sources:

+- `TopUniversities_Scraper.py`: topuniversities.com's QS World University Rankings, available at https://www.topuniversities.com/university-rankings/world-university-rankings/2020, and the various other university rankings (e.g. rankings by subject)  .
+- `WIPO_Scraper.py`: The World Intellectual Property Organization (WIPO)'s Statistical Country Profiles, such as https://www.wipo.int/ipstats/en/statistics/country_profile/profile.jsp?code=CA.

 ## Contributing

-If you would like to contribute to the code, please feel free to open a pull request.
+If you would like to contribute to the code (such as by adding an additional tool), please feel free to open a pull request.
 Feel free to open an issue to request features or discuss the tool.

 ## License